 How Security Affects What a Creditor Receives

-Not all creditors stand on equal footing.
-Some hold collateral, like a mortgage on estate property or a lien on specific assets.
-This statute governs how those secured claims are paid during estate administration.
-The basic principle is straightforward: a creditor should not receive both the collateral and the full claim amount.
+This statute governs how secured claims are paid during probate.
+The basic rule is straightforward.
+A creditor should not receive both the collateral and the full claim amount.

 Payment of a secured claim is upon the basis of the amount allowed if the creditor surrenders his security, otherwise payment is upon the basis of one of the following: 1.
 If the creditor exhausts his security before receiving payment, unless precluded by other law, upon the amount of the claim allowed less the fair value of the security.